ArtsVM/Microcontrols_Lab/P5/README.md

+## Arturo Vázquez Muñoz → A00570187
-# Practice 5.
+# Report - Practice 5.
 Introduction to using MPLAB X IDE

 ## Objectives
 The student will become familiar with the MPLAB